-Raplee Ridge lies just across the San Juan River from Mexican Hat, Utah (census-designated place, pop 88), which gets its name from Mexican Hat Rock, which sits in front of Raplee Ridge - the banner photo is Mexican Hat Rock in front of Raplee Ridge.
+Raplee Ridge lies just across the San Juan River from Mexican Hat, Utah (census-designated place, 2010 pop 31), which gets its name from Mexican Hat Rock, which sits in front of Raplee Ridge - the banner photo.

 Our photos do not do Raplee Ridge justice - in bright sunlight the interleaved layers of gray gypsum or salt and red sedimentary rock present a truly beautiful sight, which does not show up very well at all in these photos.